TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 ---------------------

-Within the controller, :php:`$this->request` allows to access the incoming Request.
+Within the controller, :php:`$this->request` allows to access the incoming request.
 This way, it is possible to access all arguments provided to the request directly.
 Still, it is better to use argument mapping instead.

 In case of a forward, the request also enables access to the original request.